NTBBloodbath/norgolith/README.md

 ## 📚 Usage

 Compile the project using the `optimized` Cargo profile (recommended).
+Note that the produced binary is called `lith` and not `norgolith`, this is for ergonomic reasons.

 ```
-$ cargo build --profile optimized && ./target/optimized/norgolith --help
+$ cargo build --profile optimized && ./target/optimized/lith --help

 The monolithic Norg static site generator

-Usage: norgolith <COMMAND>
+Usage: lith [OPTIONS] <COMMAND>

 Commands:
   init   Initialize a new Norgolith site
   serve  Build a site for development
-  new    Create a new asset in the site (e.g. 'new -k content post1.norg' ->
+  new    Create a new asset in the site and optionally open it using your preferred          system editor. e.g. 'new -k content post1.norg' -> 'content/post1.norg'
-         'content/post1.norg') and open it using your preferred system editor
   build  Build a site for production
   help   Print this message or the help of the given subcommand(s)

 Options:
   -v, --version            Print version
+  -d, --dir <PROJECT_DIR>  Operate on the project in the given directory
   -h, --help               Print help
 ```

 ## ⚡ Install